 After that, the route travels through the forests of the Syala village (that offers a 360 degree view of Himalayan peaks) to a slight descent to Samagaun, lying on the eastern base of Manaslu.
 After Samagaun, a flat trail with a steep rise at the end takes one to Samdo, the highest village in the Budhi Gandaki valley.
 The trail after that is along another valley bordering Tibet taking one to Dharamsala, the base for night halt before attempting to cross Larkya La, the next day.
 After crossing the pass, the trail enters the Annapurna Conservation area to descend to BimThang and then moving further down to Dharapani following the banks of Dudhkhola.
 From Dharapani, one can take a jeep ride to Besisahar.
 The trek takes you from an altitude of 600 m to a maximum height of 5106 m (Larkya La).

 We returned from Nepal after completing the Annapurna Base Camp trek making a pledge to return to the Manaslu region next year.
 At the turn of 2019, I reached out to my regular companions Dhananjoy De, Niladri Sekhar Guha and Ranjan da (Ranjan Ghosh).
 They are the ones who have accompanied me in all my earlier ventures to Nepal.
 This time around, we were cautious about reaching out to others.
 We did reach out to other members of the erstwhile Annapurna team, but they were not able to make it for different reasons.
 But, unlike on last occasion, we didn’t try to convince many people and were content to limit ourselves to the “core four”.
 Our usual queries started flowing in different directions.
 Some to the tour operator, others to internet.
 People started watching videos about the trek.
 The views on the offering made us exited even more and plans were drawn out.
 Initially, we wanted to include Tsum valley, but had to drop the idea because of time constraints.
 According to the final plan, Niladri was to start from Kolkata on 1st November (a Friday) on a train to reach Raxaul on 2nd.
 He was to reach Kathmandu, the same day in the evening.
 The rest of us were to take a morning flight to Kathmandu on 2nd November.
 One the 3rd, we were to travel by a jeep to Sotikhola.
 The trek was to start on 4th.
 Successive days were to see us scaling heights and 13th was supposed to be the D-Day, i.e. the day to cross Larkya La.
 The bugle calls were on and so was our journey to the Himalayan nation Nepal for a third time on a trekking adventure!
-In my upcoming posts, I intend to take you through the journey through the gorges of Budhi Gandaki and Dudhkhola.
+In my upcoming posts, I intend to take you along the journey through the gorges of Budhi Gandaki and Dudhkhola.